PROFILE

 state in modern times.

-Little is known about Azerbaijan's history
+Little is known about Azerbaijan's history until

-a province of the Muslim caliphate followed.
+province of the Muslim caliphate followed.
+After

-was ravaged during the Mongol invasions but
+ravaged during the Mongol invasions but regained

-regained prosperity in the 13th-15th centuries
+prosperity in the 13th-15th centuries under the

-under the Mongol II-Khans, the native Shirvan
+Mongol II-Khans, the native Shirvan Shahs, and

-Shahs, and under Persia's Safavid Dynasty.
+under Persia's Safavid Dynasty.

 Due to its location astride the trade routes